TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-wellsprings-of-vitality.md

 Aymeluma and Silvat combined magic with the nature of the fire deep in the mountain when the cold arrived from Elydir over 500 years ago.

-Worshippers of the ice beings in this land want to bring more cold to this region.
-They have twisted the purpose of the enchanted gems of this spring, which enhance the power of the molten earth below, to freeze the incoming water - preventing the flow of new hot water.
+The [Icebringer's Ictus] have twisted the purpose of the enchanted gems of this spring, which enhance the power of the molten earth below, to freeze the incoming water - preventing the flow of new hot water.

 Now the power of the springs is waning, and soon, all those who live in its warmth could perish.